sedostheatre/sedos.co.uk/input/about/faqs.md

 **Members' benefits**

-Reduced ticket prices on all Sedos shows
+* Reduced ticket prices on all Sedos shows

-Reduced rate for Sedance
+* Reduced rate for Sedance

-Free attendance at Sechoir

-No fees to audition for shows
+* No fees to audition for shows

-Members' events
+* Members' events

-In addition, members have the right to stand for election to the Committee and to vote at General Meetings.
+In addition, members have the right to stand for election to the trustees and management committee and to vote at General Meetings.

 These benefits apply to the named member only.
 For the avoidance of doubt they are non-transferable, therefore, a member participating in a production may not use their discount to purchase tickets for friends or family.